kimchi-project/gingers390x/docs/API.md

     * chpid: CHPID of the interface
     * osa_portno: OSA port used by the OSA Express Network card

+* **PUT**: update parameters for network i/o device.
+    * osa_portno: port to be assigned for the configured OSA Express network card

 * **POST**: *See Network I/O device Actions*

 **Actions (POST):**

 * configure: Configure network device in background and return a task resource * See Resource: Task *
+     * osa_portno: port to be assigned for the adapter.
+Port 0 is used by default if requested port is not available on the OSA Express Network card
 * unconfigure: Un-configure network device in background and return a task resource * See Resource: Task *